Alternation: Frequently Asked Questions

 How do I find a match for alternation?

-If you are an opting/option A employee and want to alternate, or if you are an unaffected employee and want to leave the public service, we recommend:
+If you are an opting/option A employee and want to alternate, or if you are an unaffected employee and want to leave the public service, you should consider:

 What do I do when I find a potential match for alternation?

-Once you have found what looks like a good match, we recommend that each matching employee notify their manager and their local union representative, in writing, about the possible match and in which department the other employee (alternate or opting) resides.
+Once you have found what looks like a good match, we encourage each matching employee to notify their manager and their local union representative, in writing, about the possible match and in which department the other employee (alternate or opting) resides.

 The union representative should report the details of the possible match to their leadership representatives in the region, or to the union representative(s) on the regional or national Workforce Adjustment Committee, so that they are aware of it and can also monitor the progress of the potential match.